decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-proofs.md

 ### Tutorial

-The protocol described in this document is a request-response protocol [10].This involves two parties, with the `requester` making the first move, and the responder completing the interaction.
-The responder role is assumed by Data Agreement microservice hosted by an Auditor.
+The protocol described in this document is a request-response protocol [10].
+This involves two parties, with the `requester` making the first move and the responder completing the interaction.
+The responder role is assumed by the Data Agreement microservice hosted by an Auditor.
 The requester can verify and authenticate proof chains associated with the Data Agreement instance (receipt).
-Requester role can be assumed by a Data Subject or Data Controller (Data Using Service or Data Source) or anyone who has access to the Data Agreement instance (receipt).
+The requester role can be assumed by a Data Subject or Data Controller (Data Using Service or Data Source) or anyone with access to the Data Agreement instance (receipt).

-Following actors identified as part of Data Agreement specification can assume the `responder` role:
+The following actors identified as part of the Data Agreement specification can assume the `responder` role:

 * an **Auditor** may be called in to review the data agreements and ensure that an agreement is in place in case of data breaches or regular inspection.

 #### Interaction

-An Data Agreement service (responder) will be exposing a DIDComm agent.
-Requester can verify and authenticate proof chain associated with a Data Agreement instance (or receipt) using available DIDComm messages.
+A Data Agreement service (responder) will be exposing a DIDComm agent.
+Requester can verify and authenticate the proof chain associated with a Data Agreement instance (or receipt) using available DIDComm messages.
 The Data Agreement service itself will be allocated a pairwise DID, and a connection invitation message with pairwise DID as one of the recipientKey will be publicly available at an established DID configuration endpoint (`"/.well-known/did-configuration.json"`) of the web server.
 A sample configuration is given below.

 ```json
 {